dotnet/maui/docs/design/UITesting.md

 ### The sample project

-The project that is used for UI Tests is located here: `src\Controls\tests\TestCases\Controls.TestCases.App.csproj`
+The project that is used for UI Tests is located here: `src\Controls\tests\TestCases\Controls.TestCases.HostApp.csproj`

 There are two types of tests you can add, Issue and Gallery.